 - Get some ingredients

 - Make a potion

 However, there are some pretty big caveats when it comes to these 3 easy steps.
 With Alchemy, there isn’t a single recipe that doesn’t require a rare ingredient.
 Additionally, the rare ingredients are much more difficult to obtain than the ones for Cooking.
-Also, there are no P2W Clothes for Alchemy to reduce production time.

 Between spending hundreds (or thousands) of hours gathering rare materials, and spending billions of silver trying to reduce your alchemy time, you’re put in a very difficult situation, if your goal is to rank on the Leader Boards.